foldable-devices/device-configurator/README.md

 ## Adapting your web application to foldable/dual screen devices

 This web component will let you emulate various foldable configurations and will set the foldable polyfills accordingly.
 Currently there are two polyfills you can use to design or adapt web contents for foldable devices :
-- A JavaScript API called Window Segments located [here](https://github.com/foldable-devices/windowsegments-polyfill)
+- A JavaScript API called Viewport Segments located [here](https://github.com/foldable-devices/windowsegments-polyfill)
-- CSS Properties called Spanning located [here](https://github.com/foldable-devices/spanning-css-polyfill)
+- CSS Properties called Viewport Segments located [here](https://github.com/foldable-devices/viewportsegments-css-polyfill)

 Both are proposals from Microsoft.
-At this time the configurator will only set the spanning media-queries.
+At this time the configurator will only set the viewportsegments media-queries.

 :warning: The two aforementioned APIs are early work in progress and are subject to change anytime.